-I think most composers would agree that there is nothing like a real string section… and I don’t think real strings will ever be replaced.
-And even though we use sample libraries to do our MIDI mock-ups and check our work, as composers, arrangers and producers, I’d bet that all of you, if given the budget and time, would hire a real string section over using samples in a heartbeat.
-I know I would.
+We think most composers would agree that there is nothing like real orchestral players… and we don’t think real players will ever be replaced.
+And even though we use sample libraries to do our MIDI mock-ups and check our work, as composers, arrangers, and producers, we’d bet that all of you, if given the budget and time, would hire a real section instead of using samples in a heartbeat.
 But with many of today’s scoring budgets and schedules, sometimes it’s just impossible to have the “real thing”.
-It is my hope that in these situations you’ll find LASS to be the best alternative to live players.
+It is our hope that in these situations you’ll find Audiobro’s libraries to be the best alternative to live players.